Abdulazeezvp/safe_url/README.md

-<p>A simple application to shorten the give url using redis and laravel cache</p>
+<p>A simple application to short the given url using redis and laravel cache</p>

 ## Why redis?
 - Faster redirection